San Jose State Spartans: Golf

 In June 2017, the first phase of the Spartan Golf Complex was completed, which includes a 400-yard driving range, hitting positions for 80 golfers, as well as chipping and putting areas.
 Phase 2 of the facility is currently in the planning stages and is expected to include a clubhouse, locker rooms, meeting rooms and coaches' offices.

 Indoor track and field

 The San Jose State men's indoor track and field team appeared in the NCAA Division I national tournament six times, finishing as high as 3rd in 1969.
-The San Jose State women's indoor track and field team never made the NCAA Division I tournament.
+In 2024, San Jose State women's indoor track and field sent two individuals to compete in three events.
+Emilia Sjöstrand finished as the NCAA runner-up in the triple jump.I n 2025, San Jose State women's indoor track and field sent two individuals to compete in the long jump and triple jump.
+Simone Johnson finished 8th and earned First-Team All-American honors — the third consecutive First-Team All-American recognition for San Jose State women's indoor track and field.

 Soccer

-The Spartans men's soccer team went an undefeated 18–0–1 during the 2000 regular season, finishing with a 20–1–1 overall record.
-The team concluded the regular season as the No. 1-ranked team in the country.

-The Spartans men's soccer team has made a total of 14 NCAA championship appearances.
+The SJSU men's soccer team went an undefeated 18–0–1 during the 2000 regular season, finishing with a 20–1–1 overall record.
+The Spartans concluded the regular season as the No. 1-ranked team in the country.
+The Spartans men's soccer team has made a total of 14 NCAA championship appearances dating back to 1963, and has an overall NCAA D1 tournament record of 7–14.
+The Spartans' most recent NCAA championship appearance occurred in 2003.